patterns-ai-core/milvus/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+`milvus` is licensed under the Apache License, Version 2.0.
+View a copy of the License file.